luau-lang/site/src/content/docs/reference/api.md

 For tagged light userdata objects, returns either the value registered by `lua_setlightuserdataname` or `"userdata"`.
 For userdata objects created by `newproxy`, this function returns `"userdata"` to make sure host-defined types can not be spoofed.
 `"no value"` is returned if there is no value at the index.

+Values other than userdata can have a metatable set with a `__type` value overriding the built-in default name of the type.

 ```c
 void luaL_checktype(lua_State* L, int narg, int t);